LJPZebra/the_tropical_river_control/readme.md

 - Temperature manual control without PID.
 - Offset in the PID temperature.
-- Camera display widget auto-resize but conserving aspect ratio.
+- Camera display widget auto-resize but conserving the aspect ratio.